URI:

 As he designs the first work, frill after frill and

 embellishment after embellishment occur to him.
-These get stored a
+These get stored away

 to be used "next time".
-Sooner or later the first system is finish
+Sooner or later the first system is finished,

 that class of systems, is ready to build a second system.